GoktugOcal/map-reduce-combiner-python/README.md

-# map-reduce-combiner-python
+# MapReduce Implementation in Python
-A MapReduce imitation from scratch
+> A MapReduce imitation from scratch implemented in Python.